 The manufacture, packaging, labeling, advertising, promotion, distribution, and sale of our products are subject to regulation by numerous national and local governmental agencies in the United States and other countries, including the FDA and the FTC.
 Failure to comply with FDA regulatory requirements may result in, among other things, injunctions, product withdrawals, recalls, product seizures, fines, and criminal prosecutions.
 Any action of this type by the FDA could materially adversely affect our ability to market our products successfully.
 The manufacture of nutritional or dietary supplements and related products in the United States requires compliance with dietary supplement GMPs, which are based on the food-model GMPs, with additional requirements that are specific to dietary supplements.
 We believe our manufacturing processes comply with these GMPs for dietary supplements.
 Nevertheless, any FDA action determining that our processes were non-compliant with dietary supplement GMPs, could materially adversely affect our ability to manufacture and market our products.
-In addition, the Dietary Supplement & Nonprescription Drug Consumer Protection Act requires nanufactures of dietary supplement and over-the-counter products to notify the FDA when they receive reports of serious adverse events occurring within the United States.
+In addition, the Dietary Supplement & Nonprescription Drug Consumer Protection Act requires manufacturers of dietary supplement and over-the-counter products to notify the FDA when they receive reports of serious adverse events occurring within the United States.
 Potential FDA responses to any such report could include injunctions, product withdrawals, recalls, product seizures, fines, or criminal prosecutions.
-We have an internal adverse event report that may be filed by us could materially and adversely affect our ability to market our products of serious adverse event report that may be filed by us could materially and adversely affect our ability to market our products successfully.
+We have an internal adverse event reporting system that has been in place for several years and believe that we comply with this new law.
+Nevertheless, any action by the FDA in response to a serious adverse event report that may be filed by us could materially and adversely affect our ability to market our products successfully.